BiAPoL/blog/ryan_savill/02_intro_to_skimage/readme.md

 Now that we have learnt how to look at our image we can move on to manipulating it!
-First we will perform simple thresholding with a median filter as preprocessing and otsu as the tresholding method.
-As you will see thresholding works slightly different to ImageJ and cellprofiler as we only get the value of the threshold.
-This value can then be used to check each pixel.
-Since our image is a numpy array this is really easy and only one line of code!
-To look at the original image side by side we will use matplotlib to display the results:
+First we will apply a median filter as preprocessing and afterwards [Otsu's thresholding method](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=4310076).
+As you will see thresholding works slightly different compared to ImageJ and [CellProfiler](https://cellprofiler.org/) as we only get the value of the threshold.
+This value can then be used to compare each pixel to.
+Since our image is a numpy array, this is really easy and only one line of code!
+To look at the original image side by side, we will use matplotlib to display the results:

 ```python